trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - [HTTP: The Definitive Guide](https://www.amazon.com/HTTP-Definitive-Guide-Guides-ebook/dp/B0043D2EKO)
 - [RESTful Web Services](https://www.crummy.com/writing/RESTful-Web-Services/)

+And finally look at [this](https://github.com/bigcompany/know-your-http) amazing series of A1-sized posters about the HTTP protocol.

 #### Features and architecture

 The HTTP protocol is a request/response protocol based on the client/server based architecture where web browsers, robots and search engines, etc. act like HTTP clients, and the Web server acts as a server.
 This is HTTP's message-based model.
 Every HTTP interaction includes a request and a response.